-Dead code is code that doesn’t have any effect in your simulation or synthesis.
-Examples of dead code are signals that are never used, or conditions that are never triggered.
+Dead code is code that does not have any effect on your simulation or synthesis.
+Examples of dead code are signals that are never used or conditions that are never triggered.

-Dead code does not bother the simulator nor the synthesis tool.
+Dead code does not bother the simulator or the synthesis tool.
 However, it consumes mental energy of anybody reading the code.
-People will try to figure the puropose of a given statement and it may take a while before they realize that they are dealing with dead code.
-This makes it more expensive to review code and to reuse code.
-In general, dead code is a form of technological debt that should be avoided.
+People will try to figure out the purpose of a given statement and it may take a while before they realize that they are dealing with dead code.
+This makes it more expensive to review code and reuse code.
+In general, dead code is a form of technical debt that should be avoided.

 Sigasi Studio flags some kinds of dead code:

-- unreachable statements (rule 79): if the Sigasi Studio analyzer can determine that a condition is always false, it will mark the if-statement because it contains dead code.
+• Unreachable statements: if the Sigasi Studio analyzer can determine that a condition is always false, it will mark the if-statement because it contains dead code:

-- dead states in a state machine: a state is considered dead if it has no outgoing transitions (rule 71)
+• Dead states in a state machine: a state is considered dead if it has no outgoing transitions:

 type t_state is (IDLE, START, RUN, DONE);